asmaaabbassi/PDS/final_project/README.md

 	|---requirements.txt							-- python packages to be installed

-Description of files and directories in the project:

-Instructions for running executables:
+## Instructions for running executables:

 First of all, in order to run the algorithms in the three parts of the project, you have to install all the python packages needed.
 To do this, run